The Disembodied - 1957

 The Disembodied - Released Aug 25, 1957.
 Directed by Walter Grauman

 Director Grauman keeps The Disembodied moving at a slow pace, perhaps to copy the similar hypnotic pace of older voodoo films like White Zombie, but the effect is not the same.
 Star Allison Hayes gets the lion's share of camera attention, and Grauman is content for us to watch her steadily go through the motions of the simple plot (or even to just go up and down stairs) as she tries to use voodoo and seduction to get someone to murder her husband (Dr. Metz is played by John Wengraf) for her.

-Hayes is not very demonstrative in The Disembodied, and this combined with a very low key acting style (she does a lot of steady walking through much of the story, camera glued to her) that if the script (by Jack Townley) had suddenly revealed she was in fact a zombie, it would have made more sense, particularly because her husband is sweating like a character from a Tennessee Williams' story, while Allison is always perfectly coiffured and powdered.
+Hayes is not very demonstrative in The Disembodied, and this combined with a very low key acting style (she does a lot of steady walking through much of the story, camera glued to her) that if the script (by Jack Townley) had suddenly revealed she was in fact a zombie, it would have helped this film to make more sense, particularly because her husband is sweating like a character from a Tennessee Williams' story, while Allison is always perfectly coiffured and powdered.

 We don't ever find out why she wants her husband dead ("He's evil.
 He has no right to live" she says) or why he has some sort of power over her.
 Or does he?
 It's not made clear.
-Eventually Dr. Metz is trying to catch a ride out of the jungle to leave her behind, the very thing she was trying to do to him.
+Eventually Dr. Metz is trying to catch a ride out of the jungle to leave her behind, the very thing she was trying to do to him, and the obvious thing would be for them to teamup and exit together.

-Most of what we have is Allison sneaking around trying to finagle help for her homicide plot and conducting a few Hollywood-style voodoo rituals which look like nightclub floor shows.
+Instead, we have Allison sneaking around trying to finagle help for her homicide plot and inbetween conducting Hollywood-style voodoo rituals which look like nightclub floor shows.
 Perhaps the movie should have simply been titled Dis' Body.